College of Medicine and Life Sciences

 Our students are well prepared to pass the national registry exam and become certified EMTs in Ohio.

-Cost: $1,575 for students taking it as a standalone course and not as an elective.
-(The cost includes some fees, books and uniforms.
-It does not include CPR, background checks, drug screens or parking.)
+Cost: $1,725 for students taking it as a standalone course and not as an elective.

 Ready to become a paramedic?

-Certified EMTs can earn certification as a paramedic in our three-semester program.
+Certified EMTs can earn certification as a paramedic in our three-semester program with both a Fall and Spring start.

 Our EMS program is offered through UToledo’s College of Medicine and Life Sciences.